olivercalder/kernel-benchmark/README.md

 - [Benchmark scripts](#benchmark-scripts): scripts which stress test a system's ability to handle concurrent requests by repeatedly invoking the corresponding start script with a specified time step between each invocation.
 - [Result scripts](#result-scripts): two scripts (`get_avg_latency.py` and `get_avg_throughput.py`) which extract data from the output of the benchmarks.

 The results from the benchmarks we conducted can be found in the Results directory, and are shown in the [Results](#results) section at the bottom of this README.
 Provided are csv files with the latencies and throughputs at various time delays, as well as several line graphs and a bar graph as pngs.
-All tests were performed on a dual-socket Intel Xeon E5-2699 v3 @ 2.30GHz with a total of 72 logical cores and 377.7 GiB total memory and a network-mounted filesystem.
+All tests were performed on a dual-socket Intel Xeon E5-2699 v3 @ 2.30GHz with a total of 72 logical cores and 377.7 GiB total memory.
 The host OS was Ubuntu 16.04.6 LTS with Linux kernel 4.4.0, running Docker version 18.09.7, QEMU version 2.5.0, and rustc 1.47.0-nightly.

 ## Setup scripts